Sustainability: Our Planet

 - Near Guanaceví, a species of white-tailed deer, while not endangered, is protected from hunting.
 We have posted no-hunting signage in the area.

-- At Terronera, endangered flora and fauna species have been identified.
-To mitigate our exploration activities here, Endeavour established a breeding centre (UMA) for white-tailed deer for future release into the wild.
+In addition, to mitigate our activities here, Endeavour established a breeding centre (UMA) for white-tailed deer for future release into the wild.
 There are currently 14 deer on the site.

 We believe that development and conservation can coexist in harmony, and we make every effort to reduce and mitigate any possible impacts to soil affected by our operations.
 Our Bolañitos site has no acid drainage and in Guanaceví it is managed through the Mining Waste Management Plan, which is approved by the regulatory authorities.